stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     The value of l is 1
     The value of i is 1
     The value of j is 3
-    Target: 2
-    FUNCTION get_neighbors_from_dag.
-Node 2
-    Call from get_neighbors_from_dag.
-Node 3 is a child.
-    Call from get_neighbors_from_dag.
-Node 4 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 3 Call from get_neighbors_from_dag.
-We are evaluating the following child: 4 Neighbors of node 2: 3, 4

-    Target: 4
-    FUNCTION get_neighbors_from_dag.
-Node 4
-    Call from get_neighbors_from_dag.
-Node 2 is a parent.
-    Call from get_neighbors_from_dag.
-Node 7 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 7 Call from get_neighbors_from_dag.
-Node 5 is a potential spouse of node 4.
-    Neighbors of node 4: 2, 5, 7

-    Total Neighborhood:
-    3, 5, 7
     Potential separating nodes: 3 5 7
     There are 3 neighbor(s).
     Efficient Setup: 1 -> 2 | 3 -> 4 | k (True Vals): 3 (lung)